suparena/go-libsql/README.md

 We're working on adding support for more platforms.

 ## Status
-- Linux and macOS: Fully supported with precompiled libraries.
-- Windows: Fully supported with GNU-built precompiled libraries.
+- Linux, macOS, and Windows: Fully supported with precompiled libraries.

 ## Features